 Partner STWS, Financial Advisor, RJFS

 In 1989, Serving Those Who Serve was created out of necessity.
 Dan Sipe’s father-in-law had just passed away unexpectedly after a long career of Federal service.
 As a newly minted financial advisor, Dan was called upon to decipher the pile of paperwork that inundated his widowed mother-in-law.
 He looked for a firm specializing in planning for Federal employees … and found none.
 As a result, Dan decided to create Serving Those Who Serve.
-He is proudest of the fact that he has spent his career helping Feds, and in the process, he has built one of the leading Fed-focused financial planning organizations in the country.
-Dan has worked with Federal employees at the highest levels and at one time counted 10% of the Washington DC metro area’s entire active SES among his clients.* At the same time, he is always willing to help those who are just starting out in their career of Federal service, or in the case of his mother-in-law, those who have been impacted by Federal employees.
+He is proudest of the fact that he has spent his career helping Feds, and in the process, he has built a professional Fed-focused financial planning organization.
+Dan has worked with Federal employees at the highest levels.
+At the same time, he is always willing to help those who are just starting out in their career of Federal service, or in the case of his mother-in-law, those who have been impacted by Federal employees.

 CFP®, AIF, ChFEBC